iamAnna/PhraseFinder/README.md

 # Phrase Finder & Counter

+This project is based on a take-home problem I was assigned and wanted to keep working on.

+I intend to add tests and improve documentation.

+Any and all grammatical errors are mine and mine alone.

+###Instructions

 Given a string representing a document, write a function which returns the top 10 most frequent repeated phrases.
 * A phrase is a stretch of three to ten consecutive words
     * cannot span sentences